Dare (song)

 "Dare" (stylised as "DARE" and "挑戦 (DARE)") is a song by the English virtual band Gorillaz and is the second single from their second studio album, Demon Days (2005).
 The track includes vocals by Happy Mondays and Black Grape frontman Shaun Ryder, and is sung by Rosie Wilson (also known as Roses Gabor) as Noodle, with backing vocals from Damon Albarn.
-It peaked at number one on the UK Singles Chart in September 2005, becoming the band's only UK number one.
+It peaked at number one on the UK singles chart in September 2005, becoming the band's only UK number one.
 "Dare" peaked at number 11 in Australia and Italy.
 It also reached the top 10 in the Commonwealth of Independent States (CIS), Iceland, Ireland, Poland, and New Zealand.

 Background and release

 The CD single of "Dare" was released in the United Kingdom on 29 August 2005.
 It reached number one in the United Kingdom on 4 September 2005.
 In the US, it peaked at number 87 on the Billboard Hot 100 on 14 January 2006 and at number eight on the Modern Rock Tracks chart on 4 March 2006.

 For this song, English vocalist Roses Gabor (birth name Rosemary "Rosie" Wilson) took over the role of Noodle from Miho Hatori, who had previously sung as the character on the first Gorillaz studio album.

-Chris Evans stated at the 2006 Brit Awards that the song had initially been titled "It's There", but was changed due to Shaun Ryder's thick Mancunian accent making it sound like "it's dare".
+Chris Evans stated at the 2006 Brit Awards that the song was initially called "It's There", but the title was changed due to Shaun Ryder's Mancunian accent making the phrase sound like "it's dare".
 In a 2017 interview with Chris Moyles on Radio X, Ryder claimed that it was him requesting a change to his headphone level, "it's going up, it's going up, it's there!" and that originally there was no title to the track at all.
 In August 2019, Ryder told NME that the claim about the title being changed because of his accent was "an urban myth":

 Don't forget, I'm dyslexic and I've been writing in text since I was fuckin' four years old.
 R u ok?
 B4.
 It's der!
 Now we're all finally coming around to how I've been fuckin' writing all my life!

 In 2016, vocals of the song were interpolated in Friction's song "Dare (Hold It Down)".
 In 2017, the song was featured in an episode of the British soap opera EastEnders.
 The song was also featured in the video game Just Dance (2009).